postmanlabs/labs-docs/src/pages/docs/getting-started/creating-your-first-workspace.md

 <img alt="Change workspace or create new" src="https://assets.postman.com/postman-docs/workspace-switcher-v9.1.jpg" width="300px"/>

-Click __Create Workspace__ to add a new workspace.
+Select **Create Workspace** to add a new workspace.

 <img alt="Create team workspace" src="https://assets.postman.com/postman-docs/create-workspace-v9.1.jpg" width="500px"/>

-Enter a __Name__ and optional __Summary__ for your workspace, then determine its visibility.
+Enter a **Name** and optional **Summary** for your workspace, then determine its visibility.

-You can choose a __Team__ workspace if you plan to invite collaborators, a __Personal__ workspace, or a __Private__ workspace which is only visible to the user who created it and team members who have been invited to join it.
+You can choose a **Team** workspace if you plan to invite collaborators, a **Personal** workspace, or a **Private** workspace which is only visible to the user who created it and team members who have been invited to join it.

-Select __Create Workspace__.
+Select **Create Workspace**.

 Postman will switch to your new workspace when you create it.
-You can then start working or [__Invite__](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces) people to join your new workspace.
+You can then start working or [**Invite**](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces) people to join your new workspace.
 Move between workspaces at any time by selecting from the dropdown **Workspaces** list in the upper left.

 <img alt="Change workspace with newly created in view" src="https://assets.postman.com/postman-docs/workspace-switcher-with-new-wkspc-v9.1.jpg" width="300px"/>